Wheatvale, Queensland: Education

 Wheatvale State School is a government primary (Prep-6) school for boys and girls at 4194 Leyburn-Cunningham Road (28.1658°S 151.8796°E).
 In 2016, the school had an enrolment of 53 students with 5 teachers (3 equivalent full-time) and 7 non-teaching staff (3 equivalent full-time).
 In 2018, the school had an enrolment of 41 students with 3 teachers and 5 non-teaching staff (3 full-time equivalent).

+There are no secondary schools in Wheatvale.
+The nearest government secondary schools are Allora State School (to Year 10) in Allora to the north-east and Warwick State High School (to Year 12) in Warwick to the south-east.
+There are also non-government schools in Allora and Warwick.

 Amenities

 The Southern Downs Regional Council operates a mobile library service which visits the Wheatvale School on the Leyburn-Cunningham Road.